vanvalenlab/kiosk-console/docs/source/GETTING_STARTED.rst

 .. note:: Google offers a number of GPU types.
 The DeepCell Kiosk uses `NVIDIA T4` GPUs for inference by default.

-5. Create a `cloud storage bucket <https://cloud.google.com/storage/docs/creating-buckets>`_.
+5. Create a `cloud storage bucket <https://cloud.google.com/storage/docs/creating-buckets>`_ in the default region of your project (this should be a "Standard class" bucket, which you can select using fine-grained access control).
 This will be used to store data and models.
 Record the bucket name (as with project ID, you will need this during Kiosk configuration).
 Please do not use underscores (`_`) in your bucket name.
 Your bucket should follow the organizational structure that follows:

    .. code-block:: bash